 We are currently using the textbook, An Integrated Course in Elementary Japanese Genki I & II.

-Our culture courses provide students with the opportunity to surpass familiar cultural spheres and to engage intellectually in complicated issues related to Japan, Asia, and the global community.
+Our literature and culture courses (JAPN 320, 321, and 330) provide students with the opportunity to surpass familiar cultural spheres and to engage intellectually in complicated issues related to Japan, Asia, and the global community.
 In the process of learning, students will become interlocutors, translators, and critics of the diverse cultures that they are exploring.
-We offer the following culture courses:

 Reasons to study Japanese language and culture at CSB/SJU